THE MYSTERY OF LIFE

 The Cosmic Principle

-I should add, having said this, that there are sound social reasons for marrying and having children later rather than earlier but I would not offer these "reasons" as an excuse.
-In my opinion, those who are educated in the Gospel from a young age and have developed moral and social responsibility, should marry young, but finding such spiritually progressed people is extremely hard these days.
+I should add, having said this, that there are sound social reasons for marrying and having children later rather than earlier but I would not offer these 'reasons' as an excuse.
+In my opinion, those who are educated in the Besorah (Gospel) from a young age and have developed moral and social responsibility, should marry young, but finding such spiritually mature people is extremely hard these days.
 When at a young age people tend to marry for passion rather than for spiritual compatibility and this can be disastrous as the couples mature and then find themselves quite unsuited for each other.
 Therefore when I speak of the advantage of marrying young I speak of a Holy Order context, where children can be patterned in the right sort of environment.
-But then again I must add as a footnote there will always be exceptions to every rule and we as New Covenant Christians must be sensitive to all possibilities.
+But then again I must add as a footnote there will always be exceptions to every rule and we as Messianic Evangelicals must be sensitive to all possibilities.

 Consider all the worlds thy hands have made.